janosvajda/LalalaAcynchConvert/README.md

 Node ImageMagick convert.
 =========================

 Asynchronous image convert script.
 It can collect images from any directory and can convert them with ImageMagick convert command.
-It also can copy converted images to any customised directory.
+It also can copy converted images to any directory.

 Usage
 -----